 A private individual or family health plan may be the right choice for you if these circumstances apply:

-- Employer doesn’t offer a group plan
+- An employer doesn’t offer a group plan

 - A group plan does not cover dependents

 - If the plan you are on has a high premium

 However, if you missed the 2019-2020 open enrollment period, there is a chance that you can still get health insurance.